sjbiaga/pisc/README.md

 of each choice's set of enabled actions.
 Only a summation has a set of enabled actions, and thus is a `State`.
 For the other two cases (sequence and composition) the set of enabled actions is only propagated "upwards" by the parser.

-The file `StochasticPi.scala` is used to create a _transition "system"_ between `State`s
-for the purpose of enabling the actions in the successor state, immediately prior to the "expiration" of the precursor enabled action.
-From action to consecutive action, there is a transition, even if there are restrictions in between (picture these latter translation in `Scala`).
-And finally, if there is a last action in a sequence, then there is a transition from it to either an `end`ing summation or replication (guard);
-otherwise there is no transition: but if this were the case - there is no last action -, the set of enabled actions of a summation or a (guarded) replication, is directly and wholly subsumed in/by another summation; and, of course, eventually, the enabled actions of the summation (process) expression pertaining to an agent definitional equation are immediately enabled upon its entry in any call.

-The latter is the case also for the other three leaf types: (mis)match, `if then else` and Elvis operator.
-For the case of guarded replication, if there is a last action of a sequence of actions, there is a transition from that to the guard action/prefix.
-But more importantly, upon the expiration of a last action from a sequence of prefixes, if its `end` is a _summation_, the enabled actions of this summation are enabled _before_ actions are next to be fired (in parallel).

-Besides the _enabled_ actions, `StochasticPi.scala` is used to create also the _discarded_ actions.
-Each choice corresponds to a set of enabled actions.
-The set of enabled actions of the summation is but the union of the former.
-However, even this is handled in the parser, a somewhat "duplicated" algorithm creates the discarded actions.

-Thus, assume a choice of the sumation and dub it - `it`; the union of the set of _all_ enabled actions of the choices to the left - `left`; and, the union of the set of _all_ enabled actions of the choices to the right - `right`.
-Then for each key in `it`, the discarded actions is the union of `left` with `right`.
-As an action is part of many summations on the way up to the top level, each time there is more than one choice, to the same key there will be added more "let/right" discarded actions/keys.

-What is the benefit?
-At execution, when a key is part of the enabled actions, performing the action corresponding to that key means two things.
-First, the actions that are in parallel remain the same.
-Second, whenever the key is part of a composition (maybe more than one sequence), than the fact that this parallel composition is a choice in a summation, demands that all other actions in the other `left` and `right` choices be discarded.
-So, there maybe many summations in which the expired _key_ discards other keys.

-The discarded and enabled actions are then embedded as an immutable map from `String` to `Set[String]`in the generated output file.
-These `magical` maps are declared as `π-trick` and `π-spell`.

-The contention between the enabled actions occurs as follows.
-Each action in a sequence is a `for` generator that calls a method in `spi.scala`; the key of this actions is passed as second argument.
-The method offers the action `rate` associated with the key, or enqueues the pair in the `/` `Queue`.
-That does not mean the rate will be used, because the action may be _discarded_.
-A background fiber blocks on `take`ing or dequeuing this `Queue`.
-It then updates the `%` map of all enabled actions by merely setting the rate - which otherwise, at the moment these actions were enobled, was set to `None` - which is why it is crucial the [enabled] actions are enabled (rate set to `None`, enough to be in the `%` map) when actions are fired in parallel.
-A second background fiber is blocked on a `Semaphore` that the other bacground fiber releases, and then (blocking) polls for a next "offer".

-This second background fiber then takes a snapshot of the `%` map searching for any enabled action that has been "reached", and thus has a associated a rate rather than `None`.
-If this snapshot is empty, than it will block on the semaphore shared with the first background fiber.

-As soon as the snapshot is non-empty, the second background fiber computes statistically - starting from the rate - the _delay_ ("delta") that corresponds to the fastest action.
-It then uses the key get an associated `Deferred`, and the delay to _complete_ a `Deferred`.
-One will match.
-This corresponds to the current "winner".

-Meanwhile, all methods called (in parallel, either summation or composition) from a `for` generator, having `offered` the action rate, are (and must _all_ be) blocked on `Deferred.get`'s method.
-As soon as these `Deferred` are `complete`d with `null`, each method will `flatMap` to `IO.never`.

-Before actually performing the action (which occurs eventually), there is some "book-keeping" to do.
-First, the second background fiber blocks on a semaphore (initially in the `acquire`d state, and shared with all the agents trough the `using` parameter list, as `/`, `%`, or `\`), while the winning fiber does some updating to the `%` map and the `\` set, before releasing the semaphore.
-Thus, the invariant that the semaphore is in the `acquire`d state with each start of a contention must be preserved.
-There are two cases here:

-1. The semaphore is `release`d _before_ the second background fiber `acquire`s it.
-Hence, that the winning fiber has finished updating.
-Thus, the second background fiber will _NOT_ remain blocked, and may proceed to "announcing" each discarded key that it has lost contention, `complete`ing `Deferrred`s with `null`.
-   The semaphore is now in the `acquire`d case.

-2. The semaphore is `release`d _after_ the second background fiber `acquire`s it.
-The second background fiber blocked politely, announced nicely, the `\` set of discarded keys emptied, but the semaphore is now in the `release`d case.

-To maintain the invariant, trying to comply with 2., the semaphore must be `acquired`.
-But doing so, and trying to comply with 1., will result in the second background fiber to remain blocked.
-The way out of this is to use the method `tryAcquire` on the semaphore to maintain the invariant in either 1. or 2. case.

 Program